pinobatch/little-things-nes/eighty/README.md

 ($10).
 Port 2 ($4017) returns 8 bits of player 2's data, then
 8 bits of player 4's data, then the signature 00100000 ($20).

-APU DMC (sampled sound playback on the NES) has a glitch causing bits to be deleted from the report.
+APU DMC (sampled sound playback) on the NTSC NES has a glitch that occasionally deletes bits from the report.
 In any case, a deletion will cause the signature to become incorrect.
 This demo treats an incorrect signature on a port as invalid data and uses the previous frame's data for that port.
 To test this, press Select on controller 1 to play a sound effect and make a robot appear momentarily.